Co-ed Through Grade 5

 Ursuline Academy believes Middle School is the developmentally appropriate place to begin single-sex education, as the benefits at this level prove to have lasting effects well into college and beyond.
 According to a study from the Sudikoff Family Institute for Education and New Media and UCLA’s Graduate School of Education and Information Studies, graduates of all-girls schools have higher levels of academic engagement, with 62 percent spending 11 hours or more as a high school student studying or doing homework compared to 42 percent of co-ed graduates.
 The higher levels of engagement also translate to higher SAT scores, with graduates of single-gender schools achieving 43 points higher on mean composite scores than their co-ed peers.
 Ursuline juniors and seniors normally score higher on the SATs than all of their female counterparts in the state of Delaware.

 The impact of an all-girls environment can also be seen in the academic interests of our students.
 According to the Sudikoff Family Institute Study, graduates of all-girls schools have greater confidence in their mathematical abilities and computer skills, with 48 percent rating their math ability in the “highest 10 percent” compared to 37 percent of their co-ed counterparts, and 36 percent rating themselves in the highest categories for computer skills compared to 26 percent of their co-ed counterparts.
-In fact, 46 percent of Ursuline Academy’s Class of 2020 plan to study math- or science-related majors upon entering college.
+In fact, 48 percent of Ursuline Academy’s Class of 2021 is pursuing math- or science-related majors in college.

 Further, graduates of all-girls schools have higher academic self-confidence, with 81 percent rating themselves in the “highest 10 percent” for academic ability, and greater interest in graduate school, with 71 percent choosing an undergraduate college in preparation for graduate school.